Ememobong28/Ememobong28/README.md

-- 👋 Hi, I’m @Immanuella Umoren
+- 👋 Hi, I’m @Immanuella Umoren👩‍💻
-- 👀 I’m interested in learning how to code, create websites and apps.
-- 🌱 I’m currently learning html, html5 and css
-- 💞️ I’m looking to collaborate on ...
+- I'm a Computer Science major with a fervor for all things tech.
+- 🚀 I've interned at Meta and dream of shaping the future as a software engineer.
+-  🛠️ Challenges?
+I face them with resilience and always aim for the zenith.
+-  🌟 Let's code and innovate the world together! 💡

 <!---